estore digital advertising

 4. Engage with these zero truth moments:

 Answer the questions people are asking online with honest videos and feedback.
 Follow up any negative comments on review websites/social media and search engine optimise these moments of truth questions.
+Word of mouth is still one of the most powerful marketing tools, and product reviews significantly impact online decision-making moments.

 5. Personal Follow Ups for ZMOT: